Welcome to Year 3 - Stevenson

 In Maths, we will revisit the four operations (addition, subtraction, multiplication and division) although this term we will also be using them in the context of money and measurement.
 Key life skills for future success.

-Forest School this half term will be on a Wednesday afternoon with Mrs Walker and Mrs Perkins.
+Forest School this half term will be on a Wednesday afternoon with Mrs Walker and Mrs Kaur.
 Please bring a pair of outdoor trainers or wellies for your child to change into along with a warm coat.

 Reminders - Uniform